samguyer/adel/README.md

 }
 ```

-Every Adel function contains a minimum of three things: return type `adel`, and macros `abegin:` and `aend` at the begining and end of the function. (**NOTE** that `abegin` is always followed by a colon).
+Every Adel function contains a minimum of three things: return type `adel`, and macros `abegin:` and `aend` at the begining and end of the function. (**NOTE** that ``abegin`` is always followed by a colon).
 But otherwise, the code is almost identical.
-The key feature is that we can run blink concurrently, like this:
+The key feature is that we can execute blink concurrently, like this:

 ```{c++}
 atogether( blink(3, 500), blink(4, 500) );
 ```

 This code does exactly what we want: it blinks the two lights at different intervals at the same time.
+Notice also that we have two instances of blink doing slightly different things concurrently -- this kind of modularity and reuse is much harder to achieve in the traditional coding style.

 The `atogether` macro waits until both functions are complete, which is not always desirable.
 For example, we might want to blink a light until a button is pressed.
 Assuming we have a `button` function (shown later), we can use the `auntil` construct:

 ```{c++}
 auntil( button(pin), blink(3, 350) );